Cwanyo/AUOpenHouseStudentIOS/README.md

 ### Bulletin
 - Show information of faculties and majors
-- Show location on the google map
+- Show location on the mapkit

 ### Event
 - View the list of upcoming events